 Once upon a time there was a magical land where you could file your tax information to HMRC any time of the day or night and at any given point throughout the year.
 Information that HMRC had already received did not need to be reported multiple times because their different systems did not communicate with each other.
 A land where all the information was up to date, without delays and penalties were only issued under genuine circumstances.
+This land is making tax digital.

 To anybody who currently has the pleasure of communicating with HMRC, you will too see the value in this magical land given it is currently a very frustrating and painful process!